smithjw/smithjw.github.io/_posts/2017-10-26-Culture-First-Onboarding.md

 tags: [DEP, Self Service, JAMF, macOS Sierra, Mac, CasperSplash, SplashBuddy, Casper]
 type: post
 ---
+<span class="post-meta small">Updated 2018-05-29 to include presentation recording</span>

 This morning I had the privilege of presenting at JNUC 2017 in Minneapolis, Minnesota.
 My talk was an evolution on my previous talks about how I approach Onboarding new hires at Culture Amp.

-Below are my slides and videos from the session.
-If you'd like to discuss the talk further, reach out to me via email or on the [MacAdmins.org Slack channel](https://macadmins.herokuapp.com/).
+In the talk I covered the following topics:

 - Onboarding new employees
 - Standards within your organisation